Three States of Water F3 Piece

-To use this resource, simply print out, cut apart, fill-in, and glue.
-The instructions are included on the sheet.
-This is a one-page activity.
-You can use the finished product as a stand-alone piece, glue it into a science notebook, or add it into an existing project or unit study.
+Students should cut the pieces apart, fill them in, and glue them into place.
+There are instructions on the sheet.
+This is a one-page activity, and teachers can use the finished product as a stand-alone piece, glue it into a science notebook, or add it into an existing project or unit study.

-The three states of water is one of the easiest and clearest ways to teach about the Trinity that I have come across.
-I have seen lots of other examples like members within a family, parts of a plant and so forth, but by far this is the easiest and most tangible way to illustrate this most important facet of our Faith.
-The following has been successfully in my CCD or Religious Education classes.
+Using the three states of water is one of the easiest and most precise ways to teach about the Trinity that I have come across.
+I have seen lots of other examples like members within a family, parts of a plant, and so forth, but by far, this is the easiest and most tangible way to illustrate this most important facet of our Faith.
+The following has been used successfully in a CCD or Religious Education class.

 • a hot pad to put your pot on once it has finished boiling so that the children can view the changes

-The next step is that I ask them how can they see or experience water?
+The next step is to ask the students how they can see or experience water?
 They say - ice, snow, liquid.
-(Almost always someone will forget to say steam.)
-We talk about how they all have things in common (chemical make-up of H2O) but also how they are different.
+(Almost always, someone will forget to mention steam.)
+We talk about how they all have things in common (chemical make-up of H2O) and how they are different.
 At this point, I encourage the children to watch how the water in the pot is changing.
-At its peak boiling point, I take the lid off showing the steam, and then I place the bowl over the boiling water to have it condense and fall back out as water again.
-Lastly, I put the ice cubes in the pot and boil it up before their eyes and follow with more steam catching.
-They see how the three states are really connected.
+At its peak boiling point, I take the lid off, showing the steam, and then I place the bowl over the boiling water to have it condense and fall back out as water again.
+Lastly, I put the ice cubes in the pot, boil it up before their eyes, and follow with more steam catching.
+They see how the three states are connected.

-It takes about fifteen minutes to complete this lesson, and it really helps solidify both the concepts of catechism and science in their minds and hearts.
-I finish out your lesson by using the F3 piece for science to review the Trinity.
+It takes about fifteen minutes to complete this lesson, and it helps solidify both the concepts of catechism and science in their minds and hearts.
+I finish the learning session by using the F3 piece for science to review the Trinity.